 I probably wouldn’t hate woorandas so much if they looked different from goolgoolas.

-This brilliant piece first appeared in the now defunct Sunday Times Extra (May that Sunday paper always rest in peace, no matter how much we loved it.)
+This brilliant piece first appeared in the now-defunct Sunday Times Extra.
+May that South African Sunday paper rest in peace, no matter how much we loved it.

 To view more resources for Purtassi tap here Showcasing the identity of the South African Indian as we remember the story of the arrival of Indian-indenture 160 years ago to the shores of South Africa.
 The SA Indian community of South Africa are uniquely African and so are their stories.
 Submit your piece of history to us for a feature click here

 The global lockdown has everyone’s mental health in a spin!
 Have you checked out our Mental Health resources by Indian Spice click here

 The South African Depression And Anxiety Group (SADAG) is Africa’s largest mental health support and advocacy group open 7 days a week from 8 am – 8 pm.
 If you need a referral to a psychologist, psychiatrist or support group call SADAG on 011 234 4837 or 0800 20 50 26 and speak to a trained counsellor who can assist.
 Substance abuse hotline: 0800 12 13 14 is available 24hrs or alternatively email Zane on email@example.com

 Mental health India Helplines: Aasra: 022 2754 6669; Sneha India Foundation: +914424640050 and Sanjivini: 011-24311918